keesdeboer/meta-vaf/README.txt

 Deploy the image to a micro-SD card (drive x) using
 $./deploy.sh -c /dev/sd[x]

-Extract an .img file from the sd card for further deployment
+Extract an .img file from the sd card for further deployment.
+Use fdisk to determine the size of the partitions
+$sudo fdisk /dev/sdd
+$p
+Find last block of the second partition (in my case 273104)
-$dd if=/dev/sdd of=flasher_image.img bs=1M count=???
+$dd if=/dev/sdd of=flasher_image.img bs=512 count=273104

 Extra:
 $git pull